zengzzzzz/golang-trending-archive/README.md

 * 【2024-04-01】[decodingml / llm-twin-course](https://github.com/decodingml/llm-twin-course) - 🤖 LLM Twin FREE Course: Building Your Production-Ready AI Replica | An End-to-End Framework for Production-Ready LLM Systems by Building Your LLM Twin | WIP...
 ## Javascript

+* 【2024-04-09】[langflow-ai / langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
+Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.
 * 【2024-04-08】[curtisf / logger](https://github.com/curtisf/logger) - Loggerbot version 3, the Discord bot serving nearly 24 million users.
 * 【2024-04-08】[kolbytn / mindcraft](https://github.com/kolbytn/mindcraft) -
 * 【2024-04-08】[saadpasta / developerFolio](https://github.com/saadpasta/developerFolio) - 🚀 Software Developer Portfolio Template that helps you showcase your work and skills as a software developer.